 Both before and after your weight loss procedure, you will need to maintain a healthy diet.
-At University of Missouri Health Care, our registered dietitians use the latest nutrition research to develop a personalized eating plan just for you.
+At University of Missouri Health Care, we use the latest nutrition research to develop a personalized eating plan just for you.

 Eating after weight loss surgery

 Our registered dietitians help you transition to your new lifestyle before you undergo surgery through preoperative classes.
 In addition to supporting your weight loss through education, we help you develop new habits you’ll need for a healthy post-surgical life.